matteoferla/Idea-for-Fragalysis-job-modularization/README.md

 # Idea for Fragalysis job modularization
 A barebone hypothetical example for Fragalysis jobs for discussion purposes of how a modularised job could look like to avoid continual reinvention and training.
+This is not a discussion of deployment, but of standardisation of input and output.

 Say I have a simple snippet of code that is independent of the specific details of API dialogue, in this case [find_neighbors.py](find_neighbors.py) which finds the neighbours of a given molecule.